Hobby (HOU) to Galveston Shuttle

 Which cruise terminals does the Hobby shuttle serve?

-All four active terminals at the Port of Galveston: Terminal 10 (Royal Caribbean), Terminal 16 (Norwegian, MSC), Terminal 25 (Carnival), and Terminal 28 (Disney, Princess).
+The Hobby shuttle serves all four active terminals at the Port of Galveston: Terminal 10 (Royal Caribbean), Terminal 16 (Norwegian, MSC), Terminal 25 (Carnival), and Terminal 28 (Carnival, Disney).
 Drop-off goes directly to the entrance of your assigned terminal, not a parking lot or remote staging area.

 How early should I book the Hobby shuttle?